 Starting with ventilation, the Race R Pro has a high number of vents.
 A large adjustable front chin vent, an adjustable forehead vent, and two large open and closed vents on top of the head provide ample airflow through.
 There are exit vents drawing air out near the front and the back of the helmet.

-Using a fog free visor, and with vent outlets pointing at the visor keeping the moisture and mist away.
-On the Ron Haslam day last year during the middle of summer, temperatures were in the high 20’s if not low 30’s.
-(Read more about my Ron Haslam day experience here) Under my leathers I was cooking, at least my head was nice and cool.
+Using a fog-free visor, and with vent outlets pointing at the visor keeping the moisture and mist away.
+On the Ron Haslam day last year during the middle of summer, temperatures were in the high ’20s if not low ’30s.
+(Read more about my Ron Haslam day experience) Under my leathers I was cooking, at least my head was nice and cool.
 The liner is fully removable to allow for washing after hot days.
 Included is a removable breath deflector, I like it as it keeps some misting my glasses.
 It also has an adjustable chin curtain which varies the airflow around the neck and chin area.

-Well, I can’t say that it is.
-Previous helmets even with earplugs have been deafening, and the constant buffeting of wind noise was annoying at best.
-The Shark isn’t silent, but it is quiet.
-Even at high speeds, it isn’t unpleasant, and with earplugs, it makes it perfectly bearable I am impressed by it.
+Normally yes, but there are lots of factors which go into this like the density of padding and routing and positioning of the vents.
+Previous helmets I have used even with earplugs have been loud, and the constant buffeting of wind noise was annoying at best.
+The Shark isn’t silent, you’ll never find a truly silent helmet, but the shark is quiet.
+Even at high speeds, it isn’t unpleasant, and with earplugs, it makes it bearable.

-Remove the liner and cheek pads, and it shows the recesses and cutouts to house Shark’s Bluetooth communications system SharkTooth.
-I’m pretty sure this area would accommodate speakers from other coms systems, although I haven’t tested this out.
+Removal of the liner and cheek pads shows the recesses and cutouts to house Shark’s Bluetooth communications system SharkTooth.
+I’m pretty sure this area would accommodate speakers from other coms systems, although I haven’t tested this out for myself.
+Most systems these days use 43mm drivers, which is the same as the Sharktooth system so providing the external dimensions of the driver isn’t too padded they should fit.

 The helmet has an aerodynamic device on the rear, which is commonplace nowadays on flagship helmets.
 There is spoiler centralised and just below the back of the head, with a slight funnel over the top helping with stability and reducing wind noise.
 At all speeds this lid feels well balanced and stable, there is minimal wobble or turbulence.
 The airflow weight is good, and so is the profile in a sense so that when riding the helmet isn’t lifting off trying to rip off your neck.
 It also isn’t being forced down compressing into your shoulders, the balance is just right.